 After these dates, the examination will count as a missed opportunity.
-A missed opportunity will be graded as 1 (one).
 The student must enroll anew for the course in the following academic year if he/she wishes to take the examination again.

 - 5. In case of a first opportunity, the lecturer will determine the results of the assessment of a project, paper or essay that is covered by the above-mentioned regulation at the latest: - within three weeks after the submission date for a course from the first semester; - on July 22 for a course from the second semester;